imcitius/checker/README.md

 Configuration file can be in any format supported by the [Koanf](https://github.com/knadh/koanf) library.
 Also, parameters can be loaded from CHECKER_* environment variables (see the Koanf's documentation).

-The `-s` switch allows you to switch the receiving of the config to Consul or S3.
+The `-s` switch allows you to switch the receiving of the config to Consul, S3 or ENV variable CHECKER_CONFIG.
 For S3, settings are taken from these ENV variables:

 AWS_ACCESS_KEY_ID - key ID